This document discusses the steps involved in maintaining multiple hard drives for use with one PNA, or managing a

 - eebudat.dat - Backup file of EEPROM information; used only for service.
-It is located in D:\Calfiles.
+It is located in E:\Calfiles.
 This is automatically generated if missing.

 - eebudat.bak - Another backup file of EEPROM information; used only for service.
-It is located in D:\Calfiles.
+Location is same as eebudat.dat above.
 This is automatically generated if missing.

-- TSMBBackup - For newer PNAs.
-A backup directory of Flash data.
-It is located in D:\Calfiles.
+- TSMBBackup - A backup directory of Flash data.
+Location is same as eebudat.dat above.
 This is automatically generated if missing.

-- TSMBOrig - For newer PNAs.
-Another backup directory of Flash data; same location as above.
+- TSMBOrig - Another backup directory of Flash data; same location as above.
 This is automatically generated if missing.

 hard drive that was shipped with your PNA.
 All files start with "mxcalfile_" and are located in